 Today’s economy and most workers are much different from those of 130 years ago.
-The United States and most of the Western world is no longer an industrial-based economy, and increasingly, industrial labor is robotically assisted.
+The United States and most of the Western world is no longer an industrial based economy, and increasingly, industrial labor is robotically assisted.
 We’ve morphed into a service and experience economy, prolonging not only our life spans but our productive years.

-Yet our government’s retirement programs haven’t changed all that much since the days of von Bismarck.
+Yet our government’s retirement programs haven’t changed all that much since the days of von Bismark.
 I believe that can be attributed to our collective mindset.
 We haven’t really begun the discussion how the last third of our lives can be spent happily and productively.

 A Different Mindset

 Certainly, nobody wants to work in a dead-end job for his entire life.
 The advent of the microchip and today’s technology enables many to pursue their interests far into old age, including imparting their wisdom to those who seek it.
 The New York Times has run several stories in its business section highlighting those who retired from full time work only to become successful consultants later in life.